frontenddogma/web-development-glossary/manuscript/m.md

 : A JavaScript library that detects the features available in a user’s browser.
 This lets web pages avoid unsupported features by informing the user their browser is not supported or loading a polyfill.
 Modernizr aims to provide feature detection in a consistent and easy to use manner that discourages the use of failure-prone browser sniffing.
 Modernizr was first released in 2009.&nbsp;[†](#w-modernizr) ℹ︎&nbsp;[modernizr.com](https://modernizr.com/)

 Modular design
-: An approach (design theory and practice) that subdivides a system into smaller parts called modules, which can be independently created, modified, replaced or exchanged between different systems.&nbsp;[†](#w-modular-design)
+: An approach (design theory and practice) that subdivides a system into smaller parts called modules, which can be independently created, modified, replaced, or exchanged between different systems.&nbsp;[†](#w-modular-design)

 Module
 : → Component